vidhyachari/pet-store-app/README.md

 - **Check stock levels** for specific items
 - **List products** by animal type (dog/cat)
 - **Add items to cart** through natural conversation
+- **Provide breed information** from comprehensive knowledge base
+- **Share care and feeding guides** with source attribution
+- **Offer grooming advice** based on documented services
+- **Answer FAQs** with factual, sourced responses

 ### Example Chatbot Interactions:
 - "How much stock do you have of Sir Chews-a-Lot?"
 - "Add 2 Bark Knight toys to my cart"
 - "What grooming services do you offer?"
+- "Tell me about Golden Retriever breeds"
+- "What feeding tips do you have for puppies?"
+- "How should I care for my cat's coat?"

 ## 🎯 Key Features in Detail